CBIIT/nci-webtools-docker-feasibility/README.md

 ####Deploying Applications
 The images generated from these dockerfiles only contain the dependencies required to run the application - this approach allows for application code to be mounted within a container at runtime, eliminating the need to rebuild the image on every change.

-It is recommended to build these images against a specified namespace - in this case, the default is cbiitss but this should be updated before building (eg: to specify a url within a private docker registry).

-To try these dockerfiles out on a docker-enabled machine, you can run the build.sh scripts provided to build these images against the default namespace.
+Run the build.sh script provided to build these images against the default namespace - you can also specify the namespace as an argument (eg: sh build.sh project_namespace).

 | Default image         | File                        | Description                                          |
 | --------------------- | --------------------------- | ---------------------------------------------------- |